Armatores/Simureality/Simureality.md

     The goal is not just to combine, but to synthesize a completely new, stable, and efficient configuration of the genetic code.

 *   **What Puzzles Does This Approach Solve?**
     *   *The Puzzle of Evolution Speed*: Blindly sorting through trillions of options would take billions of years.
 If the system purposefully tests and fixes optimal configurations, this explains how complex species could appear relatively quickly.
-    *   *The Puzzle of "Useless" Traits*: Why are genes that provide no obvious advantage preserved?
-Because they may be critically important for the internal stability of the overall DNA structure, like a keystone in an arch.
     *   *The Puzzle of the Emergence of the New*: How do two parents give birth not to their averaged copy, but to a unique organism?
 Because it is the result of the algorithm's work, not simple addition.
 The algorithm creates not a "mixture" but a new solution.

 Thus, the puzzle of DNA fusion receives an elegant solution.
 It is not chaotic mixing but the next stage of life's optimization, governed by the fundamental law of reality.
 The birth of a new organism is not the beginning of a random experiment but the fixation of a successfully found answer to the challenge that nature itself threw to the system by combining two genomes.